Who is ALICE?

-ALICE is a United Way acronym for Asset Limited, Income Constrained, Employed—those who work hard and earn above the Federal Poverty Level, but not enough to afford a basic household budget of housing, child care, food, transportation and health care.
-ALICE represents women and men; young and old; urban, suburban, and rural; and all races and ethnicities who get up each day to go to work, but aren’t sure if they’ll be able to put dinner on the table each night.
+ALICE stands for Asset Limited, Income Constrained, Employed and it refers to a large percentage of our population that works hard and earns above the Federal Poverty Level (FPL), but not enough to afford the basic household budget of housing, child care, food, transportation, and health care.
+ALICE households include women and men, single adults and families, young and old, urban, suburban, and rural, and all races and ethnicities, and they live in every county in the Pacific Northwest.

 Sadly, the number of Walla Walla County households who are ALICE—living paycheck to paycheck, struggling to afford life’s basic necessities—far exceeds official federal poverty statistics.

 While the FPL reports that only 14 percent of Pacific Northwest households face financial hardship, the ALICE Threshold provides a clearer and more updated estimate.
 In 2013:

 • In Idaho, 15 percent (87,233 households) lived in poverty, and 22 percent (130,397 households) were ALICE.